sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 As Dante said, I am not Aeneas, but...
 I have seen myself reflected in his struggles, as an immigrant sailing through foreign lands, in search of what every living being on Earth most yearns for, a place to call home.
 He takes off, Troy behind in flames, his father on his back, though where he's going, it's not a place his father or mother will get to see.
 Isn't that scene alone enough to bring anyone to their knees in tears with just how well it describes the human condition?
 One who leaves their place of birth, be it a country or their parents' house, to face the world and discover life, and who so wishes they could share everything with those who raised them.
 Doesn't everyone just wish they could have their parents see life through their eyes, to show them what you've seen, to take them where you've been?

 So, I left my parent's house, the country of my birth.
 What was I looking for?
 Was I chasing a dream or running away from a city in ruins?
-It happened that I was evidently running toward something and away from something at the same time, though at the time I could only the dream ahead of me.
+It happened that I was evidently running toward something and away from something at the same time, though at the time I could only see the dream ahead of me.
 Leaving was inevitable.

 In Russia, it was our, my partner's and mine, first time living on our own, the gods know how many kilometers away from our support network.
 It wasn't just the academic challenges, we were confronted with a unique set of struggles that any immigrant must face and that end up shaping you as a person.
 Before departing, I thought the greatest of which must surely be the learning of a new language to study your degree in.
 If I had to reflect back, though, I would say the heaviest weight to carry, and the one that got heavier instead of lighter as time passed, was navigating a world where you'd always be an outsider.
 No matter how fluent you became, how good your grades were, how much of an effort you made in trying to "adapt" to the food, the culture, the values.

-In the end, the most meaningful and beautiful friendships I made were in my native tongue, with those of my own culture, with other immigrants from Latin America.
+My first Russian winter, learning to walk on ice without slipping.
+Taking a night train from the soviet era from Moscow to Nizhny when we first arrived in the country.
+Life in an obsheshitie (student dormitory) with shared kitchens, open showers and a 'mama' in charge of every floor that could barge into your room without knocking at any time.
+Riding a marschrutka (mini-bus) for the first time, getting yelled at by a grandma to pass the money to the driver.
+I'll cherish every single moment and first-time experience, seemingly mundane to the locals but not to us.

+I've met wonderful people from all over and learned that in the end we're all human, with the same fears, struggles and joys.
+There are cultural barriers to communication, which are usually dismantled after prolonged contact.
+However, in everyday life it's easy to feel at times invisible and others stick out unwillingly, for being a foreigner.
+This can cause lingering feelings of 'otherness.'
+Admitting this to myself wasn't easy, but it's led to a deeper appreciation for my own culture, my native language, and my people in general.
+Every culture has its own charm, but I'd be lying to myself if I didn't recognize how deeply the culture I grew up in has shaped who I am.
+I didn't really know my own culture until I stepped outside.

 This weight I carried didn't mean I wanted to go back.
-It's not so straightforward.
-What was there for me to come back to?
+It's not so simple.
+Where would I go back to, and to what?
 The person who had left those shores no longer existed, and I wasn't sure the shores would recognize her either.
 Home, I'm afraid, was not something I could find where I last saw it.

 <figure>
 <img style='height: 70%; width: 70%; object-fit: contain' src="Antonio_Zucchi-Dido_and_Aeneas.jpg" atl="">